ShengKai-Kwan/Learning/Python/price_alert/README.md

 ## Usage

-1. Modify Variable in price_alert.py
+1. Modify variable's value in price_alert.py
 2. Run script
 3. scan the barcode in order to login to whatsapp
 4. press enter at the console to proceed (Ensure you have login to whatsapp)